 In our name is a promise — a promise to children and families that we believe in them, a promise that their community cares; a promise that we — the community — will help them achieve a bright future.

-BPN operates three schools and provides innovative programming to support and enrich the lives of families, both inside and outside the classroom.
+BPN operates four schools and provides innovative programming to support and enrich the lives of families, both inside and outside the classroom.